maatheux/maatheux/README.md

 I'm Matheus Marinho, I'm from Brazil and I'm Front-end Developer 💻

-I'm always studying and I want to be a Fullstack Developer.
-While I'm studying I build some projects and I want to share my projects to you.
+I love to learn more about software development and I'm always learning more about.
+So I'm sharing my projects here.

 #### "No words, just code!" 🤙

-➡️ Living in Niterói, RJ
+➡️ Science Computer Student 📖

-➡️ Study at Estácio, Danki Code, Rocketseat and google 🌐
+➡️ Building Projects

 ➡️ If you want to follow me and rate my projects, go ahead! ⭐